Outline of World History

 1. Cambrian Explosion

-1. A burst in the variety of life forms occurred during the Cambrian period.
+1. A burst in the variety of life forms occurred.

-2. Most major animal phyla appeared in a relatively short time.
+2. Most major animal phyla appeared in a relatively short geological time.

 3. This event redefined the complexity of Earth’s biosphere.